alex4108/birthday-bot/README.md

 `DISCORD_GUILD_ID` is the guild ID where to make announcements `DISCORD_BOT_TOKEN` is the discord bot token
 `ENV` is the environment you're running in.
 Set to `live` when running in a live context.

+## Running locally

+A simple `python3 birthday-bot.py` should get you off the ground, after you've defined the required parameters in the .env file.

 ## Build & Deploy (to lambda)